b3nj5m1n/moderncardthemes/README.md

 # Note Types

 I've made some major changes to the available note types in this deck.
-(I removed most of them, since I found I never actually used them)
+(I removed most of the old ones, since I found I never actually used them)

-* Basic-Pretty - A pretty basic card with front and back
+* pretttyBasic - A pretty basic card with front and back
-* Cloze-Pretty - Pretty cloze card, also has a title and an extra field
+* prettyCloze - Pretty cloze card, also has a title and an extra field
+* prettyPoem - A card for memorizing poems or quotes
+* prettyWord - A card for memorizing vocabulary

 ![](media/basicPrettyBack.jpg)